Do female priests represent a true religious reform?

 In conclusion, the question of female religious heads in Scandinavia is fascinating.
 However, it seems not to be a trend across religions, and seems to be very constricted to Christian institutions in Scandinavia.
 This poses two questions.
 First, is this trend caused by the idea that Christianity has experienced more gender-based reformation in the past hundred years than most other religions, or is it rather caused by Scandinavian Christianity generally being more cultural than religious?
 Second, will other religions in Scandinavia perhaps follow the same trend in the next couple of years, as it is a part of the world that is renowned for its ambitious strives for gender equality?
 With Scandinavian public figures like Sherin Khankan, there is perhaps hope that it is a societal shift to a less male-dominated religious sphere, and not just a Christian phenomenon.
 However, only time will tell.

-Would you like to learn more about topics such as gender and religion?
-Visit the EARS Dashboard for more free information.
+Would you like to know more about similar topics?
+Go to the EARS Dashboard and receive free weekly updates.